turingschool-examples/fitlit-starter-kit/README.md

 ## Contributors

-Brandy Mello
+Brandy Mello <br>
 Amanda Sierra Lopez

 ### Contributor comments
-* I really enjoyed this project.
+<em><small>I really enjoyed this project.
 It was a challenge, but I learned much more from this project than from any of other project at Turing.
 I would like to go back and take some time to work on it further.
-It was a simulation of a current useful and viable application on the market today and I appreciated working on a relevant product. -Brandy Mello
+It was a simulation of a current useful and viable application on the market today and I appreciated working on a relevant product. -Brandy Mello</small></em>

 ## Objectives